sirselim/presentation_and_design_resources/README.md

 These programs can be freely downloaded and installed on any computer (windows, mac, linux), there are numerous tutorials and helpful forums and mailing lists to get you started.
 Both Inkscape and Scribus have rich tool sets and can be used to produce results which rival those of the “professional” packages – all for free!

 * [Inkscape](http://www.inkscape.org/)
+  * see below for a list of suggested tutorials
 * [Scribus](http://www.scribus.net/)
 * [Open Office Draw](http://www.openoffice.org.nz/)